 Option One – Over the Counter Medication

-Over-the-counter medication works best for people who have allergies to pollen and dust.
+The over-the-counter medication works best for people who have allergies to pollen and dust.
 You may start to feel the relief usually immediately but may be short-lived or cause drowsiness in some cases.
 In some cases, it may not work well if you also have nasal congestion due to a cold or flu because it can lead to dry mouth, like an unwanted side effect of using this form of medication.
-It is usually taken two times per day with maximum doses at 800mg each time for adults (unless directed otherwise by your doctor).
+It is usually taken two times per day with maximum doses of 800mg each time for adults (unless directed otherwise by your doctor).
 This option is also very affordable when bought from high street retailers – however, prescription options are available on private medical insurance plans, which will often provide a cheaper monthly outlay than paying upfront.

 Option Two – Home Remedies